-Export PrestaShop categories wizard will help you to export categories from PrestaShop to comma-separated values file (.csv) which can be easily opened in MS Excel or other application for detailed analysis.
+Export PrestaShop categories wizard exports categories from PrestaShop to comma-separated values file (.csv).
+You can open this file in MS Excel or other application for detailed analysis.

-To start Import/Export you need to click on the button which starts the Import/Export Categories Wizard.
-You can find it in such ways:
+To start import or export you need to click on the [Import/Export] button.
+You can find it in these ways:

-- from the upper left section of Store Manager window:
+Press the [Menu] button in the left section of Store Manager window:

-- Select and click "Export" button to continue.
+Select the "Export" action and click the [Next >] button to continue.

 2. Select File

 Store Manager can export PrestaShop categories to .csv file.
-You should enter the file name or select one to be replaced.
+You should enter the file name or select the one you need to replace.

-Fields Delimiter page has some important settings.
-Check them to ensure proper configuration.
-In order to check the field for image exporting you should have the FTP connection properly installed.
-Check your FTP details in the Preferences section, use for this the 'Test FTP Connection' button.
+There are important settings on this page that determine proper configuration.
+To check the field for image exporting you should have the FTP connection properly installed.
+Check your FTP details in the Preferences section; to do so press the [Test FTP Connection] button.

 The first option is delimiter character.
-Most popular delimiters are the comma (,), semicolon (;) and tab character ( ) however other symbols can be used as well.
+The most popular delimiters are comma (,), semicolon (;) and tab character ( ), but other symbols can be used as well.

 The export file is usually generated for further import.

-Quote string values are used to separate strings in CSV file.
+Quote, string values are used to separate strings in the .csv file.

 The third setting is category delimiter.
 This is not native .csv setting, it is used only in Store Manager.
-As you know categories are organized in a form of tree, where one category can contain one or more subcategories and subcategory can contain one or more other categories.
-Category delimiter character is used to separate category names and specify full category tree path for given product.
-Category path is very similar to directory path, used to specify the full file name in Windows, where every directory separated by a backslash (\) character like this one C:\Program Files\eMagicOne\Store Manager for PrestaShop\.
+As you know, categories are organized in a form of a tree.
+One category can contain one or more subcategories and a subcategory can contain one or more other categories.
+The Category delimiter character is used to separate category names and specify the full category tree path for a given product.
+The Category path is very similar to the directory path, used to specify the full file name in Windows, where every directory is separated by a backslash (\) character.
+For example, C:\Program Files\eMagicOne\Store Manager for PrestaShop\

-If you don't want to perform any action after saving export data, use "Just close this window" option and Wizard will be automatically closed when you press Finish button.
+If you don't want to perform any action after saving export data, use the "Just close this window" option and Wizard will close when you press the [Finish] button.

 Now export of PrestaShop categories is done and you can check the result.

-Check PrestaShop Category Management section to find more about category editing.
+Check the PrestaShop Category Management section to find more about category editing.